 No it isn’t, and yes they do.
-Sometimes it is the best option.
+This ridiculous statement comes from poor quality instructor training.
 Sometimes it is road marked that you should do it.
-If people don’t do it when it is clearly the best (or the marked) option then they are the stupid ones.
 As TES says: either method is acceptable.

 Marked crossroads are invariably nearside-to-nearside anyway.

 No they aren’t!
-Just because you’ve never seen one doesn’t mean they don’t exist.
-There are at least two in Nottingham which are included in test routes.
+Just because you’ve never seen the other kind doesn’t mean they don’t exist.
+There are quite a few in Nottingham which are included in test routes.

-This comment was picked up from a forum which was visiting this article at the time it was originally published, and it is simply untrue.
+This comment was picked up from a forum which was visiting this article when it was originally published, and it is simply untrue.
 As I’ve made clear, either method is acceptable and which one you use depends on:

 - the junction involved